bzcheeseman/Dali/recurrentjs_cpp/README.md

 Safety / Memory
 ---------------

-In the future used of shared pointers might be a better way of moving matrices around, but until then it appears that no segfaults have occured during the runtime.
-There is possibly an issue with Backward classes holding on to matrices that the original scope removed.
-If this is the case then shared pointers should be introduced inside backwards to notify of the ownership of this memory.
+Zealous use of `std::shared_ptr` appears to be the way of the future for managing both the backpropagation `Backward` classes that keep track of previous memory use in other steps, and the overall forward structure of the operations.

+### Multithreading

+One potential area of concern is during multithreaded code where shared_ptr will need to keep track of updates across threads.
+If this is the case, then perhaps some better bookkeeping will need to happen to ensure that shared memory across threads isn't garbage collected by other threads.
+Hopefully this won't happen since the `std:shared_ptr`s will only be scoped outside the main threading loop.

 Future steps
 ------------